eimiss/functionLib/README.md

 IF you want to test the functionality without any additional work, there is an example folder.

 Just run example file and you will get some of the results.

+## Variables
+These are the variables of the component.
+Structure: name:name when using in html/curl:type - description
+•	inputPath:input:string – image input path.
+•	euclideanDistance:distance:int – euclidean distance.
+•	widthImage:width:int – photo width.
+•	isColored:colored:bool – is colored required boolean.

 ## Usage (Go code)

 ```go